 Digging Bidadari’s Past: From Palace to First Muslim State Cemetery

-In addition to the general lack of documentation on the Bidadari cemetery, there are limitations to reviewing a burial community such as the Muslim and/or Malay community.
+In addition to the general lack of documentation on Bidadari Cemetery, there are limitations to reviewing a burial community such as the Muslim and/or Malay community.
 First, a Muslim community in the early 20th century was diverse.
 Second, simpler gravestones in the Muslim cemetery are not much of a textual source.
-This was the case for the Muslim tombstones in Bidadari cemetery, Kampong Glam’s royal cemetery and Keramat Radin Mas Ayu at Mount Faber.
-Most tombstones in the vicinity of the royal keramats hardly have names inscribed on them– and these were members of royalty!
+This was the case for the Muslim tombstones in Bidadari Cemetery, Kampong Gelam’s royal cemetery and Keramat Radin Mas Ayu at Mount Faber.
+Most tombstones in the vicinity of the royal keramats hardly have names inscribed on them – and these were members of royalty!

 Before Bidadari,3 Muslim burials were private events.
 There were three types of burials:

-(i) keramats that were considered “holy grounds” by the community and lastly;
+(i) keramats that were considered “holy grounds” by the community;

 (iii) unlicensed Muslim burials performed mostly by the poor.